-Shaw's History - This began began in 1902 when farm labourer Charles Shaw bought Buxton House in Alvingham.
-There he began his very own business specialising in early chitted seed potatoes along with growing flowers, fruit, cucumbers and tomatoes.
+Great Grandad Shaw established a successful market gardening business specialising in early chitted seed potatoes along with growing flowers, fruit, cucumbers and tomatoes.
 Glass houses were built to accommodate all of this produce, pictures of which can be seen in the early aerial photographs.
-A small shop was opened for local families to buy produce at Buxton House and deliveries made in the local vicinity.
-'Charlie's tomatoes' were not to be missed.
-Charlie is seen sat outside the greenhouses amongst his produce.
+A small shop was opened for local families to buy produce at our family home Buxton House and deliveries made in the local vicinity.
+'Charlie's tomatoes' were not to be missed, he is seen sat outside the greenhouses amongst his produce.

-Charles and Alice had five sons and the youngest, John, took to the land with his father from an early age.
+My Great Grandparents had five sons and the youngest, John, (my grandfather) took to the land from an early age.
 He fondly told customers the story of being sent to serve his first customer in the yard at the age of 13, selling a stone of seed potatoes.
-In 1935 John officially joined the business and continued the tradition of market gardening, 'Jack' as he was known to many, was involved with the family business for over seventy years.
-He and his wife Vera, known as 'Rene' worked tirelessly growing tomatoes, hundreds of pounds of strawberries, lettuce and many other seasonal salads, fruits and vegetables.
+In 1935 he officially joined the business and continued the tradition of market gardening, 'Jack' as he was known to many, was involved with the family business for over seventy years.
+He and Granny worked tirelessly growing tomatoes, hundreds of pounds of strawberries, lettuce and many other seasonal salads, fruits and vegetables.
 Jack served in the retail shop into his mid eighties as seen in the bottom photo on the right hand side.